 - 1. Access to the Board's computers is restricted to PIAB authorised staff or external processors authorised by PIAB. - 2.
 Access to the information is restricted to PIAB IT Authorised staff or external processors authorised by PIAB. - 3.
 The Board's systems are password protected. - 4.
 The Board has comprehensive back up procedures in operation. - 5.
 All waste papers, printouts, etc are disposed of securely. - 6.
 Back-up Data.
 Back-up data are data held specifically for the purpose of recreating a file in the event of the current data being destroyed.
 In accordance with our security obligations under the DPA, PIAB's electronic case management system is regularly backed-up so as to avoid the loss or compromise of data.
 Back-up data will not ordinarily be provided in response to a Data Subject Access Request.
-The tapes are taken regularly and stored offsite at a secure location which only authorised PIAB Personnel have access to. - 7.
-Access to the computer and communications room is restricted to PIAB authorised personnel. - 8.
+The tapes are taken regularly and stored offsite at a secure location which only authorised PIAB Personnel have access to. - Access to the computer and communications room is restricted to PIAB IT authorised personnel by manual lock and keys which are located in a locked store room which authorised PIAB IT Personnel have access to. - 8.
 PIAB is aware of and fully compliant with the notification timelines for data breaches.
-We have a data breach policy and have integrated that into data breach procedures. - 9, Additional authentication procedures have been put in place in relation to PIAB's systems.
+We have a data breach policy and have integrated that into data breach procedures.